 Each hair shaft has three layers

-1. The medulla is the inner layer of the hair, and it really doesn’t do anything important.
-Oh, except for holding DNA that can tell the species type, and part of the body where it came from.
+- The medulla is the inner layer of the hair, responsible for holding DNA that can tell the species type, and part of the body where it came from.

-Hair Structure is something you are born with and cannot change, so love it and take care of it in sickness and in health, until death does you apart.
+The structure of your hair is something you are born with and cannot change, so love it and take care of it in sickness and in health.